poppy-project/poppy-docs/03-startup/01-installing-images.md

 # Install a Poppy Operating System Image
-Poppy creatures are controlled by a small computer: a Raspberry Pi or a Odroid for the older versions.
+Poppy creatures are controlled by a small embedded computer: a Raspberry Pi or a Odroid for the older versions.
+The Operating System of this computer is hosted on a SD card.
+If you have a pre-formatted SD card with the Poppy system (provided by one of the Poppy distributors for example) on it

 You have to install the Operating System on this board before using it.

-The Poppy creatures Operating System use a GNU/Linux distribution, but you won't have to any knowledges on Linux to install the image on the Raspberry Pi.
+**Note: The Poppy creatures Operating System use a GNU/Linux distribution, but you won't have to any knowledges on Linux to install the image on the Raspberry Pi.
-You will only need a computer with a SD card reader to write the image on the SD card.
+You will only need a computer with a SD card reader to write the image on the SD card.**

 ## Download the image